midas-framework/midas/README.md

 ### A Server

-Battle tested web servers are an erlang speciality, the are Gleam wrappers for [cowboy](https://hex.pm/packages/gleam_cowboy), [elli](https://hex.pm/packages/gleam_elli) and [plug](https://hex.pm/packages/gleam_plug).
+Battle tested web servers are an Erlang speciality, there are Gleam wrappers for [Cowboy](https://hex.pm/packages/gleam_cowboy), [Elli](https://hex.pm/packages/gleam_elli) and [Plug](https://hex.pm/packages/gleam_plug).

-Adding cowboy to your supervision tree so that mix will start it.
+Adding Cowboy to your supervision tree so that Mix will start it.

 ```elixir
   children = [